joostkremers/pandoc-mode/docs/index.md

 ## Citation Jumping

-`pandoc-mode` provides the function `pandoc-jump-to-reference` that locates a reference within external bibliography files indicated by the `bibliography` user option.
-Note that entries to the `bibliography` user option list must have an absolute path for this option to work properly (i.e. `"./Bibliography.bib"` rather than `"Bibliography.bib"`).
-This feature is not bound to any key by default, but may of course be bound to a key combination as follows:
+`pandoc-mode` provides the function `pandoc-jump-to-reference` that locates a reference in the external bibliography files listed in Pandoc’s `bibliography` option.
+Note that entries in the `bibliography` list are searched for in the directories in `resource-path`, or, if that is empty, in the directory containing the input file.

-    (define-key markdown-mode-map (kbd "C-c j") 'pandoc-jump-to-reference)

 The jump behaviour can be customised by changing the option `pandoc-citation-jump-function`.
-Its default value is `pandoc-goto-citation-reference`, which opens the relevant BibTeX file in a new window and moves point to the entry.
-Two alternative functions have been defined: `pandoc-open-in-ebib`, which opens the relevant entry in Ebib, and `pandoc-show-citation-as-help`, which shows the entry in a `*Help*` buffer, but does not open the corresponding BibTeX file.
+Its default value is `pandoc-goto-citation-reference`, which opens the relevant `.bib` file in a new window and moves point to the entry.
+Two alternative functions have been defined: `pandoc-open-in-ebib`, which opens the relevant entry in Ebib, and `pandoc-show-citation-as-help`, which shows the entry in a `*Help*` buffer, but does not open the corresponding `.bib` file.

-Alternatively, you may also define your own function, which should take two arguments: the key of the entry to be displayed and a list of BibTeX files.
+Alternatively, you may also define your own function, which should take two arguments: the key of the entry to be displayed and a list of `.bib` files.

 # Font lock